Large-$N$ limit as a second quantization: Geometry from wave packets

 Ref.~\cite{Hanada:2021ipb} showed this argument is not correct, and resolved the issue (i).
 Let us take the D0-brane theory as an example.
 (Generalization to other theories is straightforward.)
 The Hamiltonian is given by

 Each `matrix' $\hat{X}_{I=1,\cdots,9}$ consists of $N^2$ operators, and $\hat{X}$ and conjugate momentum $\hat{P}$ satisfy the canonical commutation relation.
 The states mapped to each other via SU($N$)-transformations are identified.\footnote{ This is equivalent to considering the gauge-invariant Hilbert space.
 See the following discussion and Ref.~\cite{Hanada:2021ipb}. } Refs.~\cite{Polchinski:1999br,Susskind:1998vk,Heemskerk:2012mn} assumed the existence of c-number matrices $X_{I=1,\cdots,9}$ that satisfy ${\rm Tr}X_I^2=\langle{\rm Tr}\hat{X}_I^2\rangle\sim N^2$.
-Implicitly, they assumed a coordinate-eigenstate $|X\rangle$ that satisfies $\hat{X}_{I,ij}|X\rangle=X_{I,ij}|X\rangle$ for all $I,i,j$.
-This assumption is not legitimate, because low-energy states are not coordinate-eigenstates.
-Rather, we should consider wave packets in $\mathbb{R}^{9N^2}$.
-The `matrices' that carry the information of D-branes and strings are the center of a wave packet.
-The location of the wave packet can move in $\mathbb{R}^{9N^2}$ via gauge transformation, but the size and shape do not change.
+Implicitly, they assumed a coordinate eigenstate $|X\rangle$ that satisfies $\hat{X}_{I,ij}|X\rangle=X_{I,ij}|X\rangle$ for all $I,i,j$.
+This assumption is not legitimate because low-energy states are not coordinate eigenstates.\footnote{ Typically, such a coordinate eigenstate is considered because of the analogy to the master field at large $N$.
+It is true that quantities such as $\langle{\rm Tr}\hat{X}_I^2\rangle$ can be precisely reproduced by taking a generic coordinate eigenstate from the wave packet, but such quantities are not useful for identifying the geometry, as Polchinski already speculated when he suggested the puzzle. } Rather, we should consider wave packets in $\mathbb{R}^{9N^2}$.
+The `matrices' that carry the information of D-branes and strings are the center of a wave packet, which we denote by $N\times N$ matrices $Y_I$ ($I=1,2,\cdots,9$).
+The location of the wave packet $Y_I$ can move in $\mathbb{R}^{9N^2}$ via gauge transformation as $Y_I\to UY_IU^{-1} (U\in{\rm SU}(N))$, but the size and shape do not change.
 The distribution of D-branes determined by the center of the wave packet is well localized.
-In particular, there is a ground state in which all D-branes are at the origin of $\mathbb{R}^{9}$, that is gauge-invariant and localized around the origin of $\mathbb{R}^{9N^2}$.
+In particular, there is a ground state in which all D-branes are at the origin of $\mathbb{R}^{9}$ and no open strings are excited, that is gauge-invariant and localized around the origin of $\mathbb{R}^{9N^2}$, i.e., $Y_I=0$.
 Various well-localized wave packets around different points in $\mathbb{R}^{9N^2}$ exist, and the overlap between two wave packets remains small if the centers of wave packets are separated more than an $O(N^0)$ value.

+To understand the properties of wave packets described above, it is instructive to see the simplest and almost trivial case: gauged Gaussian matrix model.
+The Hamiltonian is

+where $\alpha=1,2,\cdots,N^2$ is the adjoint index and the canonical commutation relation is given by $[\hat{X}_I^\alpha,\hat{P}_J^\beta]=i\delta_{IJ}\delta^{\alpha\beta}$.
+Namely, we consider $9N^2$ harmonic oscillators subject to the SU($N$) gauge symmetry.
+This model possesses all the problems pointed out in Refs.~\cite{Polchinski:1999br,Susskind:1998vk,Heemskerk:2012mn}; following their argument, we would conclude that the low-energy wave functions delocalize.
+We can easily see how this conclusion is falsified, because this model is solvable.